Werner Camano Review

 The Camano is one of the lighter paddles tested in this review.
 Novices and experts noticed this weight difference and were especially grateful for the lighter paddle when heading out for longer distances.

 The Smart View adjustable system will require a bit of care and attention if a paddler wants it to work effectively over time.
 A regular rinse should be sufficient, as the primary concern is the build of grit and sand in the locking mechanism.

 The fiberglass laminate also is prone to damage if the paddle is not stored or transported well.
 For example, if you were to throw it in the back of a truck under a kayak, you may notice the blade wearing down from the friction created as it repeatedly slides around.
 This paddle would benefit from a user that took care of their gear.

 The cost of the Werner Camano is significantly higher than the others tested for this review, but also half the price of some of the other costly options on the market.
-Considering it was $85 more than the award-winning Aqua-Bound Sting Ray Carbon, some may view this paddle as unnecessarily expensive.
-However, compared to the other paddles tested, the difference in the performance and feel of the paddle is noticeable, even for the novice paddler.
-Long distance paddlers will be especially grateful for the reduced weight, and after miles of kayaking, your arm muscles will be glad you invested in the extra cost.
+There are cheaper paddles that scored higher overall in the tested metrics.
+However, this paddle outperformed most of the cheaper models in terms of performance.
+Long-distance paddlers will be especially grateful for the reduced weight, and after miles of kayaking, your arm muscles will be glad you invested in the extra cost.

 Overall, this is a high-performing and enjoyable paddle to use.
 Scoring within the top three positions across all testing metrics.
 The Smart-View adjustable system required a bit of extra care and attention.
 However, it provided a simple to use and reliable adjustment point.